How to Install FFmpeg on Debian 13, 12 and 11

 Verify that the Debian package itself is gone:

-dpkg-query: package 'ffmpeg' is not installed and no information is available
+ffmpeg package is not installed

 If ffmpeg still resolves after this step, that usually means you still have a source build in /usr/local/bin.
 That is normal until you remove the source-installed copy as well.